ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/xy_flash.md

 julia> mass_density(model,flash_result)
 0.941244521997331
 ```

-Additionally there are convinent modules which can be used to by-pass the manual computation of the flash result.
+Additionally, there are convenient modules that can be used to bypass the manual computation of the flash result.
 Example:

 ```julia
 julia> using Clapeyron